Kids & Youth

 Junior Ranger Program

-Becoming a Junior Ranger at the Frederick Douglass National Historic Site is easy and fun!
-Ask a ranger for a Junior Ranger booklet at the visitor center.
-There are fourteen activities in the booklet; once you've completed eight or more activities, turn your booklet back into the ranger at the visitor center.
-The ranger will review your work, swear you in as a Junior Ranger, and issue you a Junior Ranger badge unique to this site.
+Becoming a Junior Ranger is easy and fun!
+Ask a ranger for a Junior Ranger booklet at the visitor center, complete at least eight activities, and then turn your booklet back into the visitor center.
+The ranger will review your work, swear you in as a Junior Ranger, and issue you a Junior Ranger badge.
 Feel free to download the Junior Ranger booklet before your visit.

 The Junior Ranger program is available at many other National Park Service sites.
 Learn more at Kids in Parks.